protocolbuffers/protocolbuffers.github.io/content/programming-guides/encoding.md

 ```

 we see that the tag, `` `12` ``, is `00010 010`, or `2:LEN`.
 The byte that
-follows is the varint `7`, and the next seven bytes are the UTF-8 encoding of
+follows is the signed int32 varint `7`, and the next seven bytes are the UTF-8
-`"testing"`.
+encoding of `"testing"`.
+The int32 varint means that the max length of a string
+is 2GB.

 In Protoscope, this is written as `2:LEN 7 "testing"`.
 However, it can be
 incovenient to repeat the length of the string (which, in Protoscope text, is